Value Chain visibility for End Customers

 You set requirements for your suppliers.
-Sustainability, compliance, traceability.
-But what comes back is mostly promises and certificates.
+Lifespan guarantees, sustainability, compliance, traceability.
+But what comes back are mostly promises and certificates.
+Lifespan guarantees without data.
 Questionnaires filled in the way they should be.
 Snapshots of a moment in time.
-You report compliancy, but you base your numbers on assumptions.
+You assets are producing, and you report compliancy, but you base your business on expectations.

-You know your sustainability story is built on hope and guesses not facts.
+You know your production capability is built on agreements, expectations and guesses.
+So on hope, not data.
 And hope is increasingly hard to defend.

 Promises are not proof

-You are not against your suppliers.
-You believe most of them are trying.
-But you cannot defend a sustainability claim with hope.
-And as regulation tightens and stakeholders ask harder questions, the gap between what you say and what you can prove keeps growing.
+You need information from your suppliers.
+You know they are trying.
+But you cannot defend a sustainability claim without real data.
+And as regulation tightens and stakeholders ask harder questions, the gap between what is available and what you can demonstrate with data keeps growing.

 Verified data, confirmed by every link